 Businesses often deploy CRM tools that help them learn about their customers.
 This is done with the intent to develop products according to the requirements of customers.

 A business will face a lot of struggle in regards to product market fit if it tries to operate without consumer data.
-This is where customer relationship management comes into play.
+This is where and why customer relationship management is important.
 CRM tools enable a business to collect data for future business development strategies.

 80% of consumers believe that customer experience is as crucial as a company's products or services.